rails/rails/guides/source/classic_to_zeitwerk_howto.md

 There can be additional output depending on the application configuration, but the last "All is good!" is what you are looking for.

+If the double-check explained in the previous section determined actually there have to be some custom autoload paths outside the eager load paths, the task will detect and warn about them.
+However, if the test suite loads those files successfully, you're good.

-If there's any file that does not define the expected constant, the task will tell you.
+Now, if there's any file that does not define the expected constant, the task will tell you.
 It does so one file at a time, because if it moved on, the failure loading one file could cascade into other failures unrelated to the check we want to run and the error report would be confusing.

 If there's one constant reported, fix that particular one and run the task again.
 Repeat until you get "All is good!".